Bike Ownership & Bike Insurance Transfer Process

 • Tip 6: Also, submit the address proof and three passport-size photographs.

-Below is the list of documents that you must have to transfer the two-wheeler ownership:
+Some of the documents that you must have in order to transfer the two-wheeler ownership:

 • Pollution & Insurance Certificate